Setting Up Active Directory Lab: Part 2

 - Open

-) - Right-click the domain β
+ForestβDomainsβ your domain (e.g.,ad.lab) - Right-click the domain β

-Disable Protections
+Disable ProtectionsβEdit

 π§ Disable Defender Antivirus